ORESoftware/live-mutex/README.md

 * much more performant than NPM lockfile for real-life scenarios with lots of concurrent lock requests
 * does not require any polling, which is why it's more performant
 * uses TCP, so could also more easily work across machines, not just across processes on the same machine
-* I would have just used NPM lockfile, but I saw some weird behavior/bugs that I could not rationalize, so I decided to write something that I understood and might perform better.

 ## Usage and Best Practices